ricanontherun/short-form/README.md

 64-bit Mac binaries can be found in [dist/darwin](dist/darwin).

 ### From Source
-These instructions require any recent (>= 1.13) version of Golang to be installed.
+These instructions require any recent (>= 1.13) version of Golang to be installed, alongside a compatible compiler.
 For example, I'm running `go version go1.13.4 darwin/amd64` currently.

 1. `go get github.com/ricanontherun/short-form`
 2. `cd $GOPATH/src/github.com/ricanontherun/short-form`